drprojects/point_geometric_features/README.md

 python demo.py
 ```

+⚠️ Please note the **neighbors are expected in CSR format**.
+This allows
+expressing neighborhoods of varying sizes with dense arrays (eg the output of a
+radius search).

 ## 💳 Credits
 This implementation was largely inspired from [Superpoint Graph](https://github.com/loicland/superpoint_graph).
 The main modifications here allow:
 - parallel computation on all points' local neighborhoods, with neighborhoods of varying sizes
 - more geometric features
+- optimal neighborhood search from this [paper](http://lareg.ensg.eu/labos/matis/pdf/articles_revues/2015/isprs_wjhm_15.pdf)
 - some corrections on geometric features computation